Thomas W. O'Brien: Early years

-Thomas O'Brien was born on a farm in Oro-Medonte Township, Ontario to James O'Brien and Catherine Elizabeth Stevens.
+Thomas O'Brien was born on a farm in Oro-Medonte Township, Canada West to James O'Brien and Catherine Elizabeth Stevens.
 He went to school in the vicinity until the age of 14.
 He then moved to Toronto where he worked as a streetcar driver on the King Street line.
 O'Brien did not linger long in Ontario and headed west as a young man.
 He worked as a mail carrier on the Touchwood Hills route, via fort Qu’Appelle and established a homestead in the area.
 When the unrest in the Métis community boiled over into Louis Riel's rebellion of 1885, O'Brien took advantage of the conflict.
 He set up a wagon team that was hired by General Middleton to support his troops.
 Drawn back to the transportation business, he next worked as a contractor. laying railway track around Winnipeg.
 O'Brien then decided to once again head west.
 He sold out his interest in the contracting outfit and moved to Seattle, where, hearing about Alaska gold, he set his sights northward.